-Des Moines – Open enrollment begins November 1 and ends December 15 for Iowans purchasing or changing their individual health coverage to become effective January 1, 2018.
+Des Moines – Open enrollment begins November 1 and ends December 15 for Iowans purchasing or changing their Affordable Care Act (ACA) individual health coverage to become effective January 1, 2019.

-Iowans can begin previewing sample premium amounts for individual ACA-compliant health insurance plans for each of Iowa’s seven rating areas.
-These premium amounts will become official once posted on during open enrollment beginning November 1, 2017.
+Iowans can begin previewing sample premium amounts for individual ACA-compliant health insurance plans at https://data.iowa.gov/Health/Sample-2019-Iowa-Individual-Affordable-Care-Act-Co/smvn-ctjb/data for each of Iowa’s seven rating areas*.
+These premium amounts will become official once posted to healthcare.gov during open enrollment beginning November 1, 2018.

-Iowans need to complete enrollment between November 1 and December 15, 2017 to have coverage effective by January 1, 2018.
-During open enrollment, Iowans may call 1-800-318-2596 or visit HealthCare.gov for information regarding enrollment and to calculate applicable tax credits.
-HealthCare.gov is the only official government website selling health insurance, and buyers should beware of imitation websites.
+Iowans that wish to purchase ACA-compliant coverage need to complete enrollment between November 1 and December 15, 2018 to have coverage effective by January 1, 2019.
+During open enrollment, Iowans may call 1-800-318-2596 or visit healthcare.gov for information regarding enrollment and to calculate applicable tax credits.
+Healthcare.gov is the only official government website selling health insurance, and buyers should beware of imitation websites.

-Local insurance agents, navigators, and certified application counselors around the state are available to help Iowans review which insurance plan may best fit their needs.
+Local insurance agents, assisters, and certified application counselors around the state are available to help Iowans review which insurance plan may best fit their needs.
 Iowans can find local help by visiting https://localhelp.HealthCare.gov/.

 Most Iowans access healthcare in one of three ways:

-- Employer-Sponsored: A majority of Iowans participate in a group health insurance plan offered by their employer.
+- Employer-Sponsored: It is estimated that 1.6 million Iowans participate in employer-based health insurance plans.
 This includes employees of large and small private companies, federal, state and local government employees and active military.
 Consumers in a small business should talk to a licensed insurance agent to discuss all available coverage options.